-My research interests include international organizations, transnational public-private governance, institutional design and effectiveness, international security, and research methods.
+My research interests include international organizations, transnational public-private governance initiatives, informal governance, institutional design and effectiveness, institutional complexity, international security, and research methods.
 I am teaching courses on introductory and intermediate statistics, network analysis, programming in R, game theory, international cooperation, and international security.

-I received my Ph.D. in Political and Social Sciences with a focus on international relations and research methods in 2014 at the European University Institute.
+I received my Ph.D. in Political and Social Sciences with a focus on international relations and research methods in 2014 from the Department of Political and Social Sciences of the European University Institute.
 In 2011, I was a visiting fellow at the University of California, San Diego, School of International Relations and Pacific Studies.

 In collaboration with: Stefano Jud